Fettuccine Alfredo: Roman creation

 Piazza Rosa was condemned to make way for the construction of the Galleria Colonna (c.
 1910) and his mother's restaurant was forced to close.
 Di Lelio subsequently opened his own restaurant on the via della Scrofa (c.
 1914).
-Following a visit to Ristorante Alfredo by the American actors Mary Pickford and Douglas Fairbanks (who was known as "The King of Hollywood") in the early 1920s, Alfredo began to serve his signature dish using a golden fork and spoon bearing the inscription "To Alfredo the King of the noodles" (said to have been a gift from the famous Hollywood couple in gratitude for Alfredo's hospitality).
+Following a visit to Ristorante Alfredo by the American actors Mary Pickford and Douglas Fairbanks – who, at the time of his visit in the early 1920s was known as "The King of Hollywood", Alfredo began to serve his signature dish using a golden fork and spoon bearing the inscription "To Alfredo the King of the noodles" (said to have been a gift from the famous Hollywood couple in gratitude for Alfredo's hospitality).
 Di Lelio's fame and success grew (he was knighted by the King of Italy, making him a Cavaliere dell'Ordine della Corona d'Italia) until war rationing made it increasingly difficult to obtain flour, eggs, and butter.
-He sold the restaurant to two of his waiters in 1943 and retired.
+He sold the restaurant to two of his waiters for the war, in 1943.

 After the war, in 1950, Di Lelio opened a new restaurant in Piazza Augusto Imperatore with his son Armando.
-He vigorously promoted the restaurant by creating a celebrity wall of fettuccine themed photographs showing himself (in humorous poses, with his pasta and gold cutlery) serving dignitaries, politicians, famous musicians and film stars such as James Stewart, Bob Hope, Anthony Quinn, Bing Crosby, Gary Cooper, Jack Lemmon, Ava Gardner, Tyrone Power, Sophia Loren, Cantinflas, and many others.
+He vigorously promoted the restaurant by creating a celebrity wall of fettuccine themed photographs showing himself (in humorous poses, with his pasta and gold cutlery) serving dignitaries, politicians, famous musicians and film stars such as James Stewart, Bob Hope, Anthony Quinn, Bing Crosby, Gary Cooper, Jack Lemmon, Ava Gardner, Tyrone Power, Ronald Reagan, Sophia Loren, Cantinflas, and many others.
 The dish was so well known that Di Lelio was invited to demonstrate it both in Italy and abroad.
 The fame of the dish, by this time called maestosissime fettuccine all'Alfredo on Alfredo's menus, was heightened by the tableside "spectacle reminiscent of grand opera" during its preparation, "in a ritual of extraordinary theatricality".

-Both the original restaurant (now called Alfredo alla Scrofa), and the post-war iteration (known as Il vero Alfredo and still run by the Di Lelio family) serve "fettuccine Alfredo" and compete vigorously, with escalating puffery (e.g., "the king of fettuccine", "the real king of fettuccine", "the magician of fettuccine", "the emperor of fettuccine", "the real Alfredo", etc.).
+Both the old restaurant (now called Alfredo alla Scrofa), and the post-war iteration (known as Il Vero Alfredo and still run by the Di Lelio family) serve "fettuccine Alfredo" and compete vigorously, with escalating puffery (e.g., "the king of fettuccine", "the real king of fettuccine", "the magician of fettuccine", "the emperor of fettuccine", "the real Alfredo", etc.).
 In 1981, there were about 50 restaurants in Rome selling similar fettuccine dishes, mostly called fettuccine alla romana.

 Fettuccine Alfredo, minus the spectacle, has become ubiquitous in Italian-style restaurants outside of Italy, although despite its worldwide renown, in Italy this dish is usually still called simply fettuccine al burro.
 According to the Roman edition of the Corriere della Sera, since 2005 Fettuccine Alfredo Day has been celebrated on the 7th of February "throughout the world" to commemorate Di Lelio's famous creation.